 Rev. Susan Beaumont has supported leadership development in congregational, nonprofit, and corporate organizations for more than 25 years.
-Now Senior Consultant for the Alban Institute, she also manages her own consulting practice and has served on the faculty of two business schools.
-Prior to joining the Alban Institute, susan served as an Area Minister in the American Baptist Churches, and she is an ordained minister in the American Baptist Churches, USA.
+Susan in a former Senior Consultant for the Alban Institute; she currently manages her own consulting practice and has served on the faculty of two business schools.
+Prior to joining the Alban Institute, Susan served as an Area Minister in the American Baptist Churches, and she is an ordained minister in the American Baptist Churches, USA.
 Susan’s consulting work specializes in the unique dynamics of large congregations and the staff team dynamics of middle judicatories.
 Her work synthesizes the best of business practice with careful theological reflection.
 Susan holds a BS from Northern Illinois University, an MBA from Northwestern University, and the M.Div. from McCormick Theological Seminary, Chicago, IL.
 She is the author of the acclaimed When Moses Meets Aaron: Staffing and Supervision in Large Congregations.

 #8: Leading from Within: A Circle of Trust Retreat

 John Fenner & Nancy Edmundson (with possible guest Parker Palmer)

 Sustaining the Call is a small-group spiritual formation retreat based on the Circle of Trust approach as written about by Parker Palmer in his book A Hidden Wholeness.